 - Anesthesia given during surgery

 - Pain at the surgical site

 - Fluid in the chest cavity surrounding the lung following surgery

-- Lung infection such as bronchitis or pneumonia
+- · Lung infection, such as bronchitis or pneumonia

 - Low oxygen level during physical activity

-Your health care team may give you medicines to help you breathe easier.
+Your health care team may give you medications to help you breathe easier.
 Follow instructions on any medication, oxygen, nutrition and exercise from your health care team consistently.

-Some medicines are taken regularly to help control your breathing.
-Some medicines are taken as needed for fast relief of shortness of breath.
+Some medications are taken regularly to help control your breathing.
+Some medications are taken as needed for fast relief of shortness of breath.
 Use oxygen as prescribed.